SmallPlanet/colt/README.md

-# CoLT 🐎
+# Colt

-Command Line Translation
+A description of this package.